Clewsy/scripts/README.md

 roll_out.sh - Attempt to copy a specified file/directory to a destination (relative to home directory) on a list of remote hosts.

-polly.sh - Called as a cronjob to regularly poll a web site.
+polly.sh - Called as a cronjob to regularly poll a web site and check the return code.
 Logs site status to file and uses a [blink(1)](https://blink1.thingm.com/) as a visual status indicator.

 ## archived: